-Loan Take-Up and Use: Twenty-seven percent of eligible households took up loans from Spandana or another MFI by the time of the endline survey.
+Loan Take-Up and Use: Twenty-six percent of eligible households took up loans from Spandana or another MFI by the time of the endline survey.
 Spandana does not insist that loans be used for business purposes, however 30 percent of Spandana borrowers reported they used their loans for starting a new business, and 22 percent to buy stock for existing businesses.
 Additionally, 30 percent of loans were reportedly used to repay an existing loan, 15 percent to buy a durable good for household use, and 15 percent to smooth household consumption.

 Education, Health and Female Empowerment: No evidence was found to suggest that microcredit empowers women or improves health or educational outcomes.
 Women in treatment areas were no more likely to be make decisions about household spending, investment, savings, or education.
 Households in treatment areas spent no more on medical care and sanitation than do comparison households, and were no less likely to report a child being sick.
-Among households with school-aged children, households in treatment areas are also no more likely to have children in school- although school going rates were already high in the treatment and comparison groups.
+There was no change in the probability that children or teenagers were enrolled in school or in the number of hours worked by girls or boys aged 5 to 15, although teenage girls' labor supply decreased.

-1 Greater Hyderabad Municipal Corporation, “Chapter V: Basic Services to the Urban Poor,” Hyderabad - City Development Plan, http://www.ghmc.gov.in/cdp/chapter%205.pdf.
+2 Greater Hyderabad Municipal Corporation, “Chapter V: Basic Services to the Urban Poor,” Hyderabad - City Development Plan, http://www.ghmc.gov.in/cdp/chapter%205.pdf.
 (Accessed September 8, 2009)